Generalized improper integral definition for finite limit: Conclusion

-A definition for an improper integral with finite bounds has been presented.
-The definition presented here is a more general alternative to the conventional definition.
+A generalized definition for an improper integral with finite bounds has been presented.
+The definition presented here is a more powerful alternative to the conventional definition.
 The range of functions which are integrable under this definition is expanded as compared with the conventional definition.

-This definition gives the same result as the conventional definition when that applies, and preserves uniqueness and linearity.
-The new definition allows interchange of the order of differentiation and integration whenever the two integrals exist under the new definition.
+The new definition presented here gives the same result as the conventional definition when that applies, and preserves uniqueness and linearity.
+The generalized definition allows interchange of the order of differentiation and integration whenever the two integrals exist under the new definition.
 Also allowed is interchange of the order of integration of iterated integration, again when the integrations exist under this definition.
 The ability to rigorously interchange order of integrations, or order of integration and differentiation, in cases where integrals under the conventional definition do not converge, provides an added tool for manipulation of complicated integrals.
 An arbitrary change of the variable of integration is not necessarily valid, although scaling the variable of integration by a constant is.

-The finite bounds definition presented here has been shown to be equivalent to the infinite bounds definition presented in ~\cite{blischke:ALtDefInfLim}.
+The generalized finite limit definition presented here has been shown to be equivalent to the generalized infinite limit definition presented in ~\cite{blischke:ALtDefInfLim2}.
 For a particular change of variable transforming between finite limit and infinite limit integrals, the existence of either the finite or the infinite limit integral implies existence of the other, with the same value.
-For a more general class of change of variable, the definitions presented here and in ~\cite{blischke:ALtDefInfLim} give the same answers whenever both integrals exist.